Article 31 Rights. Do you have the right to remain silent?

 • the right to stop answering questions at any time.

-The biggest difference between Article 31 for Military members and Miranda for civilians is the custody requirement.
-All military members are entitled to Article 31 rights.
-Regardless of whether or not they are in official custody.
+The custody requirement is the most significant difference between Article 31 for Military members and Miranda for civilians.
+All military members are entitled to Article 31 rights, regardless of whether or not they are in official custody.
 Thus, Military members have a substantial advantage over civilians in this regard.

 Keeping all of this in perspective